-A. Knowledge and understanding

-On completion of this programme the successful student will have:

-- An advanced and thorough understanding of parts of Scripture, their relationship to the whole, and how to interpret them in different cultural contexts: - 2.
-A systematic and advanced understanding of selected doctrines of the Christian faith and/or periods of church history and historical theology, and their significance for the contemporary church worldwide: - An advanced understanding of how the Christian faith engages with various leading contemporary ethical and pastoral issues across cultures;
+A. Knowledge and understanding On completion of this programme the successful student will have: Teaching/learning methods Students gain knowledge and understanding through: 1.
+An advanced and thorough understanding of parts of Scripture, their relationship to the whole, and how to interpret them in different cultural contexts; Lectures - giving overall perspective, exemplary discussions of a topic, models for considering and assessing different views of a subject and explanations of complicated material; 2.
+A systematic and advanced understanding of selected doctrines of the Christian faith and/or periods of church history and historical theology, and their significance for the contemporary church worldwide; Accompanying hand-outs; Interaction in the form of questions, discussion, dialogue and argument; Guided independent reading, some of which is subsequently discussed in class; Student-led seminars with questions and 3.
+An advanced understanding of how the Christian faith engages with various leading contemporary ethical and pastoral issues across cultures; discussion;Dissertation supervisions;Practical exercises and simulations;